I Filed — Now What?

 Employer Is Notified

 The employer receives a professional notification with a summary of the concern.
-They get 14 days to respond through the platform.
+The employer agrees to a structured response window at subscription; specific timing terms are set at subscription and disclosed to the employee.

 Employer Responds

 The employer can respond, request more information, or propose a resolution.
-If they don't respond within 14 days, we document their non-response and notify you.
+If the employer does not respond within the agreed window, we document the non-response and notify you.

 Written Resolution